dbcls/togo-mcp/resources/togomcp_usage_guide.md

 2. Use SPARQL for precision when needed
 3. Combine both for comprehensive results
 4. Always read MIE files before SPARQL
+5. Verify all SPARQL patterns are properly connected to avoid Cartesian products